qmzheng09work/NTL-VIIRS-BlackMarbleProduct/README.md

 >> * Things to be careful when using VNP46A2 data
 >> * Other VNP46 data

 Currently, I am collating codes and recording tutorials.
-Please keep update this repo and my [twitter(https://twitter.com/QimingZheng2)].
+Please keep update this repo and [my twitter](https://twitter.com/QimingZheng2).

 Qiming